-Both couples have known each other for more then 30 years.
+Both couples have known each other for more than 30 years.
 Fred is a retired lawyer who purchased an existing vineyard just south of Yountville in the 1980s and sold the fruit to Domain Chandon.
-After he sold the vineyard, he founded a private wine client business – operating out of Louis Martini Winery at the time – doing private label wines for a number of select clients including some local restaurants.
+After he sold the vineyard, he founded a private wine client business – operating out of Louis Martini Winery at the time doing private label wines for a number of select clients including some local restaurants.
 He purchased his property north of St. Helena in 1985 and has been living here full time since 1989.
-When Fred originally purchased his St. Helena property he had a viticulturists walk the land and identify several acres that could potentially be planted.
+When Fred originally purchased his St. Helena property, he had viticulturist walk the land and identify several acres that could potentially be planted.
 But he never planted his property to grapes.

 Part of the property used to be planted to a Christmas tree farm.
-Paul & Lesa purchased it from the Harmon Family (long time Napa Valley residents) – when they purchased the land, June Harmon told them, “its all yours, lock stock and barrel”.
+Paul & Lesa purchased it from the Harmon Family (long time Napa Valley residents) – when they purchased the land, June Harmon told them, “It’s all yours, lock stock and barrel.”
 She was certainly referring to the history of property and her decades living here and accumulation of various things.
-The feel of the property is old St. Helena and it certainly is – the historic Bale Grist Mill is just to the north as is one of Napa’s oldest original wineries, the nearby El Molino (est. 1871).
+The feel of the property is old St. Helena, and it certainly is – the historic Bale Grist Mill is just to the north as is one of Napa’s oldest original wineries, the nearby El Molino (est. 1871).
 AXR Winery and the home property for Turley are also close neighbors.

 While working at Stag’s Leap Wine Cellars she continued to further her wine-making skills and simultaneously enrolled in classes at UC Davis; she graduated from their enology program in 2008.
 And like many younger winemakers today, she has international experience – working at Chateau Mouton Rothschild in Bordeaux, France and Jade Mountain Winery near Xian, China.
 Today she consults for several small producers and in our humble opinion, is one of Napa’s most under rated winemakers.